Institut-Catala-d-Investigacio-Quimica/eChempad/doc/README_DEVELOPER.md

 ACL is requested.
 In the next petitions, the ACL service will answer correctly.

+## IDE integration
+Open the project by calling the binary `ideau` with the same working directory as teh repository.

+After that the IDE will open and a lot of indexing and downloading will start.
+There are some things that you may need to do in order to work with the project:
+- File -> project structure -> set SDK to Amazon Coretto 1.8 (any 1.8 java will be fine)
+- File -> project structure -> set language level to 1.8 (lambdas annotations..)

 ## Creating the file structures
 **(DEPRECATED)** The eChempad application stores files in the file system under the folder /eChempad/file_db.
 It also stores the